Byron M. Jones: Career

-Garden City Pictures

-Canadian Christianity ran a story on Jones talking about the new studio that he would start in Niagara Falls, Canada, "Our plan is not to bring Christianity to Hollywood, but to bring Hollywood-quality productions to the church," explains Byron Jones, president of Garden City Pictures.
-It was with Garden City that Byron would bring aboard an Oscar award-winning, special effects supervisor and director to work on their first feature Home Beyond the Sun, a Christian film that examines contemporary China's dilemma of unwanted daughters in an overpopulated land of more than a billion souls.
+Canadian Christianity ran a story on Jones talking about the new studio that he would start in Niagara Falls, Canada, Garden City Pictures.
+Their first feature Home Beyond the Sun was a Christian film that examines contemporary China's dilemma of unwanted daughters in an overpopulated land of more than a billion souls.
 It is inspired by the true story of one of the children, the "found forsaken", finding familial love.

-Willowcreek Marketing And Distribution

-With the connections that Byron had made in and throughout the industry and also founded Willowcreek Marketing and Distribution; a Christian marketing company which also is the official booking agency for the "Million Dollar Man" Ted DiBiase (Formerly of World Wrestling Entertainment).

-Willowcreek is also responsible for the marketing and distribution of such film titles as a multi-award winning documentary film be the Erwin Brothers about the events of 9/11/2001.
+Byron founded Willowcreek Marketing and Distribution; a Christian marketing company which also is the official booking agency for the "Million Dollar Man" Ted DiBiase.
+Willowcreek is also responsible for the marketing and distribution of a documentary film be the Erwin Brothers about the events of 9/11/2001.

-Pure Flix Entertainment

-Beginning in January 2007, Byron Jones became a Managing Partner with Pure Flix Entertainment.
+Beginning in January 2007, Jones became a Managing Partner with Pure Flix Entertainment.
 Byron along with musician Randy Travis, actor David A. R. White, Michael Scott, and Russell Wolfe.
-Pure Flix is known for producing and distributing movies such as The Wager, Hidden Secrets, and Sarah's Choice.
+Pure Flix produced and distributed movies The Wager, Hidden Secrets, and Sarah's Choice.